SlithyMatt/x16-xci/example/APPENDIX.md

 end_anim
 ```

 Finally, we have the trigger that lets us move forward in the game, by applying the keys to the car.
 We start the animation by turning the avatar to the left and walking him toward the car using a new frame loop.
 We don't use the "walk" or "run" tools here as this is a more specialized animation and the avatar is already sufficiently close to the car that it makes visual sense just to apply the keys at this point.
 Once the avatar is finished walking toward the car, the avatar is immediately hidden and the sprite for the rear of the car gets a new frame sequence showing the avatar's head inside the window.
-Then we start a pair of sprite movements that will keep both halves of the car moving together until they get to the far left of the screen.
+The ```car``` sound is played, then we start a pair of sprite movements that will keep both halves of the car moving together until they get to the far left of the screen.
 At that point, we go to [level 0 of zone 2](#zone-2-level-0).

 ```
 tool_trigger use  19 16  22 21